abogoyavlensky/automigrate/README.md

 ### Use in production

-:warning: *The lib is not yet ready for production use.
+:warning: *The library is not yet ready for production use.
-But it is really appreciated if you try it out for you personal projects! :wink:*
+But it is really appreciated if you try it out! :wink:*

 For now, there is just a single way to configure db connection url as a `:jdbc-url` arg for a command.
 The idea here is that you could override default dev `:jdbc-url` value from `deps.edn` by running `migrate`